 Step 2.
 Clean your cabinets (if not already stained):

-If your cabinets aren’t stained or painted or stained, you will require extensive cleaning.
+If your cabinets aren’t stained or painted, you will require extensive cleaning.
 You can clean them using a sponge and mild soap, then simple water to remove the soap remnants.
-If your cabinets have been stained or painted or stained, you may avoid this step.
+If your cabinets have been painted or stained, particularly if you’ve used gel stain for cabinets you may avoid this step.

 Step 3.
 Remove the existing finish from the cabinets: